Logo of the National Association of Counsel for Children

 The benefits of membership in the NACC include:

-The NACC's Child Welfare Law Certification is available to attorneys who serve as a representatives in child protection proceedings as:
+The NACC's Child Welfare Law Certification is available to attorneys who serve as a representative in child protection proceedings as:

 The specialization area as approved by the ABA is defined as "the practice of law representing children, parents or the government in all child protection proceedings including emergency, temporary custody, adjudication, disposition, foster care, permanency planning, termination, guardianship, and adoption."